MatthewHeun/matsbyname/cran-comments.md

     * The only NOTE states (correctly) that `matsbyname` is a new submission to CRAN.
 * WARNINGs: 0
 * ERRORs:
-    * Errors occur only in rhub's Fedora Linux, R-devel environment.
+    * Errors occur only in rhub's "Fedora Linux, R-devel, clang, gfortran" environment.
-    * R CMD check works perfectly on all other environments, including the R-devel environment on win-builder.
+    * R CMD check works perfectly on all other environments, including the R-devel environment on win-builder (`devtools::check_win_devel()`).
-    * The problem on rhub's Fedora Linux R-devel environment appears to be connected to an installation failure for the package `Matrix`.
+    * The problem on rhub's "Fedora Linux, R-devel, clang, gfortran" environment appears to be connected to an installation failure for the package `Matrix`.
     * One example error is
         * `Error in loadNamespace(j <- i[[1L]], c(lib.loc, .libPaths()), versionCheck = vI[[j]]) :`